 We matched a few more breaths.

-Then...I felt the last breath from the man who heard my first baby breath.
+Then...I felt and heard the last breath of the man who heard my first baby breath.

 My daddy was now free to soar to new adventures!